Gaura Ultimate Growth and Care Guide

 Here are some of the top Gaura varieties to consider for your garden:

-This variety is famous for its slender, arching stems adorned with small, white to pale pink flowers that resemble fluttering butterflies, giving the plant a light and whimsical appearance.
+Famous for its slender, arching stems adorned with small, white to pale pink flowers that resemble fluttering butterflies, Whirling Butterflies has a light and whimsical appearance.
 The airy appearance of the blooms and the soft green foliage make it a classic choice for cottage gardens, borders and for containers needing a tall blooming thriller.
 Although test trials rank it with a high of 4.3, its name and its commercial availability over the past 30+ years make it the most popular variety by far.
 Ergo, we rank it the #1 Best Variety.

 Planting Gaura